Hone logo

 Constraints

-• The solution should only use TypeScript's type system features.
-No runtime code is involved.
+• The solution should be implemented using TypeScript's type system (conditional types, recursion).

 Notes